Welcome, U.S. Veterans, Service members, Spouses and Dependents:

 70 veterans were served in FY2015 with an average number of 8 visits each lasting 70 minutes

 Anticipate 20 in 5 yrs., 67 in 10 yrs.

 The Distance and Virtual Learning department is available for walk-ins in room D106.
 For more information contact Lori Wendt, Online Support Specialist, by phone at 217/353-2012 or by email at firstname.lastname@example.org

 The Distance and Virtual Learning department provides assistance with technical issues relating to your online classes.

 Parkland College has been specifically accredited for offering online courses since 2001.
-According to the North Central Association, our accrediting body, "The institution has had outstanding success with distance education . . . all distance education students know whatever they need to know to be successful in their classes.
+According to the Higher Learning Commission, our accrediting body, "The institution has had outstanding success with distance education . . . all distance education students know whatever they need to know to be successful in their classes.
 They have access to their instructors, to counseling, to services, and to each other."